gowindone-ns/poc-item-pricing/README.md

-# poc-item-pricing
+# poc-case-study
-Contains client and server files
+This contains the client and server side code for the case study